DanielBakovic/license-manager-for-woocommerce/readme.txt

 #### Support

-If you have any feature requests, need more hooks, or maybe have even found a bug, please let us know in the support forum or e-mail us at <licensemanager@bebic.at>.
+If you have any feature requests, need more hooks, or maybe have even found a bug, please let us know in the support forum or e-mail us at <support@licensemanager.at>.
 We look forward to hearing from you!

 #### Important